t-whiteley/t-whiteley/README.md

 ### Hi there 👋

 I work in:
-- C and C++ for embedded / engineering / software development.
+- C and C++ for software development and engineering (incl.
+OpenFOAM).
-- Python for scripting and automation.
+- Python for scripting, automation and ML using PyTorch, HuggingFace.
 - Lamp stack for web development: Linux, Apache, MySQL, PHP.

 <!--